cha0s/shrub/README.md

 * You will need to create a settings file.
 Copy config/settings-default.json to config/settings.json

-* Spin up the server: `$ npm start` and navigate to http://localhost:4201
+* Spin up the server: `$ npm start` and navigate to http://localhost:4201 (make sure you've run grunt at least once!)

+* Check out how AngularShrub has generated a lot of Angular boilerplate for you.
+Particularly app/js/{controllers,directives,filters,services}.js will be of interest.

+## Enjoy!